 Tarrin pulled a steady stream of energy from the trees into his body and directed it to the veil.
 The energy shimmered and sparkled reds, blues, and purples.
 The ecstasy of the magic pulled at him and tempted his mind to vacate his body and dive into the ever flow.
 A vast river of magic that any with the knowledge could tap into, as long as sufficient energy was exchanged.

 After some time Tarrin stopped and wiped at his high brow, his antlers also had perspiration on them from the effort of enhancing the veil.
-A giant barrier that separated his world from the barbaric race of man.
+A giant barrier that separated his world from the brutality of man.

 He stood atop a huge oak tree in the middle of the small woods; the flat out crop of the tree top had been magically flattened and widened for the keepers of the veil.
 A few leaves crunched under foot as he took a step to survey the shimmering colors.
 All was good, and he wouldn’t need to come back for some time as a slow stream of energy from the trees now fed the veil.

 Tarrin’s thin frame was covered in the brown fabric worn by the harvester’s tribe.
 A traveling tribe of elves whose purpose was the up keep of the veil.
 Tarrin turned his purple eyes down into the trees and the landscape beyond.
 A tall clock could be seen far off, as did a giant Ferris wheel.
 The rising sun washed the tree tops, but as he watched, a darkness seemed to creep over some, as if the leaves were turning black.
 The tall figure knell and touched the tree floor, soon a series of branches had formed stairs.
 As he descended he heard the heavy foot fall of someone running to meet him.